-The Board of Directors is aware of the fact that in accordance with the Regulation (EU) No.575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No. 648/2012, the Company shall disclose its risk management objectives and policies for each separate category of risk, including the risks referred under Article 435 of the above-mentioned regulation.
+The Board of Directors is aware of the fact that in accordance with the Regulation (EU) Article 54(3) and Article 49(2) of the IFR - (EU) 2019/2033, Directive (EU) 2019/2034 and the Regulation (EU) 2019/2033 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No. 648/2012, the Company shall disclose its risk management objectives and policies for each separate category of risk, including the risks referred under Article 435 of the above-mentioned regulation.
 These disclosures shall include, inter alia, a declaration approved by the management body on the adequacy of risk management arrangements of the Company, providing assurance that the risk management systems put in place are adequate regarding company's profile and strategy.

-All Board members have reviewed and analysed the content of the Risk Report for 2020.
+All Board members have reviewed and analysed the content of the Risk Report for 2021.
 The Company is privately owned, its shares are not listed and are not publicly trades; it has a clearly defined non-complex internal organization and is not large in terms of capital and number of employees with relatively non-complex nature and scope of activities and operations.
 The Company is not a significant CIF in line with the criteria defined by the Regulator in circular C228.
 Management estimated that the overall level of risk the Company should be willing to assume to achieve its strategic objectives is approximately on the level from low to low-medium.